mario-martinezan/TFG_Mario_Martinez/README.md

 1. Radius of gyration.
 Here you can find the codes for calculating the radius of gyration of HSA and the calculation of the maximum number of proteins on the surface through the method described by [M. Soloviev et al., 2021](https://doi.org/10.1016/j.jcis.2021.07.072).
 You can also find images made by VMD of the HSA protein and the graphs of the code.

 2. Maximum Distance: Codes that perform the calculation for the maximum distance between two atoms in each frame of the simulation.
 Using the same geometric method as before, we calculate the maximum number of proteins on the nanoparticle (NP), but now considering this distance.
+Still considering a espheric protein with this maximun distances as the diameter.

 3. Conformational Changes: Another approach involves examining how the protein undergoes conformational changes when it adsorbs onto the surface of a nanoparticle, and how this movement affects the maximum number of proteins.